bww/psctl/README.md

 You can think of _Process Control_ as being like [Docker Compose](https://docs.docker.com/compose/) but for commands instead of containers.
 Or like [Foreman](https://ddollar.github.io/foreman/) but with support for process dependencies and availability checks.

+(Process Control only works on Unix/Linux systems.
+It is tested on Linux and macOS.)

 ## Installing

 Install _Process Control_ by [downloading a release binary](https://github.com/bww/psctl/releases), or by using [Homebrew](https://brew.sh/) on macOS: